 In the era of Industry 4.0, automation has been one of the most effective apparatuses driving efficiency for manufacturers.
-Leveraging automation and advanced technologies, like robotics and ERP solutions, are enabling even greater gains in productivity to be made each day.
+Leveraging automation in manufacturing alongside advanced technologies, like robotics and robotic process automation through ERP software, is enabling even greater gains in productivity to be made each day.

 Modern manufacturing’s goals can be summarized as an attempt to achieve sustained growth and earnings through building customer loyalty, creating high-value products, and weathering disruption in very dynamic global markets.
 These are not easy components to juggle all at once.
 That’s why a basic understanding of the most impactful and accessible aspects of automation currently in use is so important.